 Sustainability Advancements

-- Bio-Based Cores: Plant-based materials reduce environmental impact, aligning with the UAE’s green goals.
+- Bio-Based Cores: Plant-based materials reduce environmental impact, aligning with the DUBAI’s green goals.

 - Recyclable Designs: Panels designed for disassembly and reuse support circular economy principles.